Lately, I’ve been working on a journal article about ethics in The Good Place (awesome show, check it out if you haven’t!)

 The more I read about moral approaches to life, the less I can comfortably argue whether an action is moral or not.

-When I saw Chidi’s character way up the ethical ramifications of various soups, I thought he was taking the ethics thing a bit too far.
+When I saw Chidi’s character weigh up the ethical ramifications of various soups, I thought he was taking the ethics thing a bit too far.
 Now, I’m starting to get it.

 Really, whether or not you can be considered a ‘good’ person depends on which philosopher you listen to.